The Whale (2022 film): Plot

-Liz returns and comforts Charlie as his health worsens.
-Ellie arrives to furiously confront Charlie over an essay he rewrote for her; Charlie replaced it with a critical essay of Moby-Dick she wrote in eighth grade, as he considered it the most honest essay he's ever read.
-Ellie initially rebukes Charlie as he attempts to reconcile one final time, though she reads aloud the essay at Charlie's insistence.
-Charlie stands up and walks toward her without assistance, which he had tried but failed to do during Ellie's first visit.
-As Ellie finishes reading, they both smile at each other, and Charlie begins to float as he's engulfed in a bright white light.
+Liz returns and comforts Charlie as his health rapidly declines.
+Ellie arrives to furiously confront him over the failing grade she received on an essay he supposedly rewrote for her, which he secretly replaced with an essay she wrote in eighth grade about Moby-Dick that he considers the most honest essay he has ever read.
+Ellie initially rebukes him as he attempts to reconcile one final time, but reads the paper aloud at Charlie's insistence.
+Charlie stands up and begins to walk toward her without assistance, which he had tried but failed to do during her first visit.
+As she finishes reading, they smile at each other.
+Charlie begins to levitate, engulfed in a bright white light.